PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/ShinyHuntUnattended-StrongSpawn.md

 This program will only work on Pokémon with non-activating abilities or if both abilities activate with the same delay.
 It will not work with Pokémon that have two abilities where only one activates upon battle entry.

-*Warning, this program will require calibration.
+***Warning, this program may require calibration.
 The default settings are not guaranteed to work on your Switch.
 Read the instructions here carefully and be patient.
-Hardly anybody gets it right the first time.*
+Hardly anybody gets it right the first time.***

 When correctly calibrated:
 - If the encounter is not shiny, the program will run from the battle and move on to the next encounter.